cnizzardini/cakephp-swagger-bake/README.md

 ## Automatic Documentation

-SwaggerBake will automatically build the following from your existing routes and models without additional configurations or annotations:
+I built this library to reduce the need for annotations to build documentation.
+SwaggerBake will automatically build the following from your existing routes and models without additional effort:

 - Paths
     - Path Summary